ninadicara/Epicosm/README.md

 The tools can:
 * Harvest ongoing and retrospective Tweets from a list of users.
 * Real-time Twitter stream-listen from geographic locations, and collate into a database.
+* Harvest a "pseudofeed" of users - the recent tweets of the accounts being followed.
 * Sentiment analysis of Tweets using labMT, Vader and LIWC (dictionary required for LIWC).
 * [in development] Validation of sentiment analysis algorithms against groundtruth.